ankorstore/yokai/docs/tutorials/worker-application.md

 - it contains the `Worker` attribute matching the worker name
 - it contains the `WorkerExecutionID` attribute matching the logs `workerExecutionID`

-You can get more information about workers tracing in the [fxworker](../modules/fxworker.md#tracing) documentation.
+You can get more information about workers tracing in the [worker](../modules/fxworker.md#tracing) documentation.

-### Application metrics
+### Metrics

-Yokai, via the [fxmetrics](../modules/fxmetrics.md) module, is collecting and exposing automatically metrics.
+Yokai's [metrics](../modules/fxmetrics.md) module is collecting and exposing automatically metrics.

 The core HTTP server of your application will expose them by default on [http://localhost:8081/metrics](http://localhost:8081/metrics), but you can also see them on